 Sally James Farnham (1869-1943) is arguably best known today for her Simon Bolivar monument in New York’s Central Park.
 Yet she had a long career producing a wide-range of sculpture ranging from portraits, trophies, medals, plaques and various studio works.
 Special care has been taken in highlighting works not often associated with Farnham studio.
 Though “untrained” in her craft technically, she achieved the acclaim and notoriety that few “trained” artists ever achieve. – From the Sally James Farnham Website

-The Davenport Statue campaign was launched several years after Homer’s passing, and was gathering steam when World War I intervened.
+The Davenport Statue campaign was launched in 1914, several years after Homer’s passing, and was gathering steam when World War I intervened.
 After the war, the momentum for the statue was lost, so that by the time the Twenties roared onto the scene, there were only sufficient funds to construct a robust marble marker instead of the originally proposed statue and fountain.
 This was done, and included an engraving of the cartoon Davenport drew after his father passed away in 1911.

 Over the years, Davenport’s memory faded from view.
 But the idea of a statue keeps coming up.
 As new generations discover the life and times of Homer Davenport, maybe the time is once again ripe to float that notion!
+And now with the City of Silverton’s acquisition of the Eugene Field School site, maybe that time has come!
+A proposal will be made at the various community meetings planned around the new development.
+Stay tuned!